Svalbaz/Aurora/sessions/session-03.md

   - Three Specters appear
   - Nesu is given a riddle *"I'm rarely touched but often held.
 If you have wit, you'll use me well"*, Nesu answers "*Your Tongue*" and **passes**
   - The Irish Wannabe is given a riddle *"what rooms can't you enter?"*, The Irish Wannabe answers "*A locked room*" and **fails**
-  - Ed Taylor is given a riddle *"What is something that fades out over time but some of it's residue will always remain"*, Ed Taylor answers "**"
+  - Ed Taylor is given a riddle *"What is something that fades out over time but some of it's residue will always remain"*, Ed Taylor answers "*The Ocean*" and **fails**

 ---